ShouvikSaha504/CinemaScope-Analytics---Excel/README.md

 23. **Revenue and Budget Ratio Analysis Over Time**: Calculate and analyze the ratio of total yearly gross earnings to the total yearly budgets of all movies released each year.
 How has this ratio evolved over the years covered in the dataset?(Aggregate data year-wise, calculate the total gross earnings and total budgets for each year, and then compute the ratio.
 Then conduct a trend analysis to understand how this profitability indicator has changed over time.
 Creating a line chart to visualize this trend would be essential.)
 24. **Network Analysis of Directors and Stars:** Analyze the network of collaborations between directors and stars.
 Identify which pairs of directors and stars most frequently work together and the average gross earnings of their movies.
 (Use advanced data manipulation to create this matrix and then apply functions to calculate frequencies and averages.)

+# Methodology

+## Data Import and Cleaning
+- **Import Data:** Loaded the movie dataset into Excel.
+- **Clean Data:**
+  - **Handling Null Values:** Identified and addressed missing values by imputing with mean, median, or using other methods as appropriate.
+  - **Feature Engineering:** Created new columns or transformed existing features to enhance the dataset for analysis.

+## Analysis and Visualization
+- **Data Sorting and Filtering:**
+  - **Sort Data:** Sorted the dataset by `year of release` and `gross earnings` using Excel’s `SORT` function.
+  - **Filter Data:** Applied filters to display movies with an IMDb score greater than 8.0.

+- **Pivot Tables and Charts:**
+  - **Pivot Tables:** Utilized pivot tables to analyze distributions, such as genre-wise movie counts, average budgets, and gross earnings.
+  - **Charts:**
+    - **Line Chart:** Visualized trends over time for metrics like IMDb scores and gross earnings.
+    - **Bar Chart:** Compared movie production by country and identified top production companies.
+    - **Scatter Plot:** Examined the correlation between budget and gross earnings.
+    - **Pie Chart:** Showed the distribution of movies across different genres and countries.

+- **Forecasting:**
+  - **Predictive Analysis:** Applied Excel’s forecasting tools to project future industry trends, focusing on gross earnings based on historical data, genre, budget, and IMDb score.

+## Insights and Trends
+- **Correlation Analysis:** Analyzed correlations between movie runtime and IMDb score.
+- **Profitability Calculation:** Created a new column to calculate profitability by subtracting budget from gross earnings.
+- **Genre and Country Analysis:** Assessed the distribution of movies by genre and country, identifying trends and patterns.
+- **Budget and Earnings Trends:** Analyzed how average movie budgets and earnings have evolved over time.

 ### **Part 2: Building an Excel Dashboard**

 Develop a comprehensive and interactive Excel dashboard that integrates key metrics and insights derived from the "movies.csv" dataset.
 The dashboard should provide a holistic view of the movie industry trends, focusing on movie performance, genre popularity, director and star impact, and financial analysis of movie earnings.

+## Dashboard Development
+- **Importing Charts:**
+  - **Charts Integration:** Imported various charts into an Excel sheet to build a visually appealing and interactive dashboard.

+## Key Insights

+- **Breakdown of Movies:**
+  - **Line Charts:** Analyzed decade-wise trends to understand movie distribution and performance over time.

+- **Movie Analysis:**
+  - **Budget vs. Gross Earnings:** Utilized a stacked bar chart to compare the budget and gross earnings of the top 5 movies.

+- **Distribution of Movies by Ratings:**
+  - **Pie Chart:** Illustrated the distribution of movies across different ratings to highlight rating trends.

+- **Number of Movies by Genre:**
+  - **Bar Chart:** Displayed the count of movies across various genres, identifying the most and least popular genres.

+- **Slicers:**
+  - **Movie Type:** Implemented slicers to categorize movies as 'Bad', 'Mediocre', or 'Good' based on their performance metrics.
+  - **Genre-wise Analysis:** Enabled interactive genre-wise analysis using slicers.
+  - **Rating-wise Analysis:** Provided rating-wise insights using slicers.

+## Financial Insights
+- **Total Profit:** Calculated the total profit across all movies, amounting to $349 billion.
+- **Most Successful Genre:** Identified 'Animation' as the most successful genre based on gross earnings.
+- **Most Popular Genre:** Determined 'Comedy' as the most popular genre based on the number of movies.

+## Advanced Analysis
+- **Top Production Houses:**
+  - **Analysis:** Evaluated production houses based on the number of movies produced and their success rates.

+- **Genre Analysis:**
+  - **Radar and Bar Charts:** Used radar and bar charts to showcase the distribution and popularity of different movie genres.

+- **Financial Forecasting:**
+  - **Predictive Modeling:** Applied predictive modeling techniques to forecast future gross earnings based on historical data.

+### Conclusion

+The dashboards and analyses provide a comprehensive view of the movie industry, blending financial metrics and creative insights.
+From identifying key trends in decade-wise movie performance to evaluating genre popularity and production house success, the data-driven approach offers valuable perspectives for producers, investors, and creators.
+By visualizing financial correlations, genre distributions, and forecasting future trends, this project equips stakeholders with actionable insights to make informed decisions and strategize effectively within the dynamic world of filmmaking.

+### Dashboard Snap
 ![CinemaScope-Analytics Dashboard](https://github.com/user-attachments/assets/3f498b30-72ae-46c1-84f4-928afb12128c)